xv1t/OpenDocumentTemplate/README.md

 <?php
 $template->open('sample_report.ods', 'sample_report-out.ods', $data)
 ```
-And open new file `sample_report-out.ods` and you see in table:
+And open new file `sample_report-out.ods` and you see in sheet:

   |A   | B |   C
 ---|---|---|----